Interview with Mark Almond - Head of CELTA at Canterbury Christ Church University

 Hi Mark, thanks for coming along today.
 Maybe you could start by telling us a little bit about how you got into EFL in the first place.
 You're obviously quite high up the ladder professionally – you’re running university courses, including the CELTA, you've got books published, and so on, but how did it all start for you?

 Well for me it started when I was working in Saudi Arabia.
 So, I was 20 years old, and I had just left college.
-I got a phone call from an employment agency in London saying there's a job opportunity in Riyadh in Saudi Arabia.
+I got a phone call from an employment agency in London saying there was a job opportunity in Riyadh, Saudi Arabia.
 It was a very basic administrative job, and at that stage, I hadn’t really thought about the possibility of teaching.
 I’d always loved languages and studying languages and they were the subjects I was most successful at, at school and college.
 So, I had this job in Saudi, but after about a year and a half, I decided I had had enough.
 I thought, I'm going back to the UK and what am I going to do?
 A friend suggested well, why don't you go into English language teaching?
 So anyway, I came back to the UK, moved to Canterbury, and did a four-week course here.
 I just loved it - the whole language side of it.
 Just being in a classroom, in a multicultural, multilingual classroom, I found a really, really rewarding experience – and I haven’t looked back since.
-Over time, I started being given more responsibility in schools and I did a bit of teacher training, course design, syllabus design - and then, eventually, after about four years, I decided I needed to up my own qualification.
+Over time, I started being given more responsibility in schools and I did a bit of teacher training, course design, and syllabus design - and then, eventually, after about four years, I decided I needed to up my own qualification.
 So, I did a postgraduate diploma in TESOL, which led ultimately to an MA in TESOL, and that was at Christ Church University back in the mid to late 90s, I think.

 I’d be interested to know what the situation is now with qualifications.
 When I started teaching, my first job was in Greece and back in the 80s when I was doing that, you didn’t really need a qualification.
 You’d even get people coming up to you in the streets saying ‘Do you want a job?
 I hear you can speak English.’
-I'm guessing that whole situation is different now.
+I'm guessing that the whole situation is different now.

 Like you say, back in the 80s and maybe even the 90s, in many parts of the world it was enough to be a graduate and a native English speaker.
 But I would say that now, in most places around the world, this is not enough because the market is so much more competitive now.
-With my job at Christ Church University, I get emailed a lot of advertisements for teaching positions around the world: China, Vietnam, other parts of South-East Asia and sometimes Europe as well – places like Spain and Italy.
+With my job at Christ Church University, I get emailed a lot of advertisements for teaching positions around the world: China, Vietnam, other parts of Southeast Asia and sometimes Europe as well – places like Spain and Italy.
 Even in a massive market like China, they want graduates with a CELTA qualification for an English language teaching position or an EFL position.

 You’ve mentioned the CELTA.
 But I think sometimes people get a bit overwhelmed by all the courses on offer.
 Can you explain a little bit about the difference between validated and non-validated courses?